English Idiom – Loan shark.

 Meaning – Someone who lends people money and charges them an extremely high rate of interest.
-A loan shark is usually dishonest and sometimes they will threaten violence if the money is not repaid on time.
-A loan from a loan shark is often illegal.
+A loan shark is usually dishonest and sometimes they will threaten violence if the loaned money is not repaid on time.
+These types of loans are often illegal.

 - This phrase is used when you do not approve of the person lending money.